www.stalkvictims.info

 SELF-LOADING RIFLE: Ruger PC Carbine [ 9x19mm ] PDF info sheet PDF manual

-The Ruger PC Carbine is the best self-loading sporting rifle for defensive use.
-It is essentially an upscaled version of the Ruger 10/22 Takedown rifle (.22 LR) that can be quickly and easily dismantled into two pieces for discreet transportation.
-Pistol caliber rifles like this are less likely to be banned than 5.56mm rifles like the Ruger Mini-14 and have less recoil and far less muzzle blast and flash.
-It is much better suited to people who are frail or have a disability than a 12 gauge shotgun loaded with buckshot as it has far less recoil.
-It uses proprietary Ruger magazines (also used in some Ruger pistols) or Glock magazines when fitted with an adaptor.
-We recommend the CCI 124 Grain Gold Dot +P load.
+The Ruger PC Carbine is the best self-loading rifle for defensive use.
+It can be quickly dismantled into two pieces for discreet transportation.
+It is far better suited to people who are frail or have a disability than 12 gauge shotguns as it has far less recoil.
+It uses Ruger pistol magazines or Glock pistol magazines when fitted with an adaptor.
+We recommend the Speer Gold Dot 9mm Luger +P 124 Grain load.

 Return to Index